the-lazy-man/MvvMRecipeApp/README.md

-# EasyFood
+# MvvMRecipeApp
-EasyFood is an intuitive Android application designed to streamline your cooking experience.
+It is an intuitive Android application designed to streamline your cooking experience.
 It helps you discover and prepare delicious meals with ease, offering a range of features to guide you from selection to serving.

 ## Features:
 - Diverse Meal Selection: Explore a wide variety of food options categorized for easy Browse.